 You have plenty of options to choose from when it comes to replacing your missing teeth.
 However, Dr. Brumbaugh generally recommends dental implants as the best choice because of the many distinct benefits they offer.
 In fact, they offer numerous advantages that traditional forms of tooth replacement simply cannot measure up to.
 After you read the information below, it will be easy for you to understand why roughly 5 million dental implants are placed in the U.S. each year!

 Roughly one-third of denture wearers believe their prosthetic limits their ability to live life to the fullest.
 Can you relate to them?
-If so, dental implants in Park Cities, Dallas may be ideal for you.
+If so, dental implants in Dallas may be ideal for you.
 Some of the lifestyle benefits they offer include:

 Tooth loss is associated with numerous health problems, including cardiovascular disease, diabetes, and shortened longevity.
 Since dental implants are the next best thing to natural teeth, it is reasonable to think that they may mitigate some of that risk.